AbdulRafayIrfan/Simon-Says-Game/README.md

 # Simon-Says-Game
- A replice of the simon says game using only HTML/CSS and Vanilla JavaScript
+ A replica of the simon says game using only HTML/CSS and Vanilla JavaScript